Welcome to our site:

 - Create awareness of Latinas’ challenges and obstacles at work

-- To encourage the growth and development of Latinas in construction,
+- To foster the growth and development of Latinas in construction,

 - To change the stereotypes that Hispanics lack the formality to work with large companies,

-- To raise awareness of the daily challenges of Latinas at work,
+- To raise awareness about the daily challenges of Latinas at work,

-- To expand Latinas’ horizons, break down barriers, and create changes for this and the future generations.
+- To expand horizons, break down barriers and generate changes for this and future generations.

 We believe in the infinite potential of women, those who work during the day and do not sleep at night, thinking, dreaming, and mapping their future.We believe in the woman who strives, the one who works outside the house and the ones who want to do it.We believe in the woman who wants to learn, the one who acknowledges her shortcomings and seeks to improve.We believe in the woman who secretly dries her tears and takes courage, even when she feels she can’t take it any longer.We believe in the woman who struggles, the one who falls and overcome again and again.We believe in the indefatigable woman, who multitasks and struggles to balance work and family.

 We know that there is an unmet need of qualified workers in the construction industry and that this may be an opportunity for Latinas.We know that Latinas want a better life, a better future, and financial stability.We know that Latinas want to learn the tools necessary to work in construction.We know that Latinas want and can work in construction.We know that Latinas can be up to the task.We know that Latinas can count on the support of our American friends, men and women in construction.